new-user777/screenshot-taker/README.md

 ### Installation

-1. Clone the repository or download the script directly.
+1. Clone the repository :git clonehttps://github.com/new-user777/screenshot-taker.git

-2. Install the required packages using pip:
+2. Install the required packages using pip: pip install -r requirements.txt

 3. Place the `geckodriver` executable in the same directory as the script.

 ### Usage